LovelandPolitics.com

 Loveland - Oct.
 16, 2007

-McWhinney Enterprises has asked that the nearly $80 million parking subsidy for Grand Station
+McWhinney Enterprises has asked that the nearly $80 million parking

-be passed by Loveland's City Council just before the next election.
-McWhinney is said to be
+subsidy for Grand Station be passed by Loveland's City Council just before

-concerned about the results of the upcoming November 6, city election and pushed Loveland's
+upcoming November 6, city election and pushed Loveland's City Council into

-City Council into a midnight session in case Jan Brown, Steve Dozier or Larry Heckel are not
+a midnight session in case Jan Brown, Steve Dozier or Larry Heckel are not

 re-elected.